pelensky/gilded_rose/README.md

 ### Tech Test Week
 ### Week Ten

 The purpose of this project is to complete a tech test in a day.
+I chose to complete this one in Ruby, as I did my last one in Javascript.
+I also chose an object oriented approach, and thought Ruby was a more appropriate language to complete my approach in.

 Instructions
 -------